-The Hobby School of Public Affairs’ Civic Engagement Boot Camp (CEBC) is a series of one day interactive sessions designed to teach the skills necessary to create positive change.
-Each workshop will develop and enhance the abilities required to lead effectively within any environment.
+The Civic Engagement Boot Camp is an interactive session designed to teach the skills necessary to create positive change.
+The workshop will develop and enhance the abilities required to lead effectively within any environment.

 - Building individual capacity

 - Developing representation on local government and nonprofit committees and boards, and neighborhood organizations

 - Building multi-sector (private, public and nonprofit) collaborations